primer/css/pages/css/components/select-menu.md

 ## Blankslate

 Sometimes a Select Menu needs to communicate a "blank slate" where there's no content in the menu's list.
 Usually these include a clear call to action to add said content to the list.
-Swap out the contents of a `.SelectMenu-list` with the `.SelectMenu-blankslate` and customize its contents as needed.
+Swap out the contents of a `.SelectMenu-list` with a `.SelectMenu-blankslate` and customize its contents as needed.

 ```html
 <details class="details-reset details-overlay" open>